When To Start With Spectral Analysis

 They don’t want trends—they want truth.

-Color analysis in this decade helps:
+Spectral analysis in this decade helps:

 eliminate dulling tones